Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Computational details

-We have considered Mn nanostructures, with different geometries, supported on a W(110) surface.
-The W(110) substrate is modeled by a cluster containing approximately 8000 atoms positioned in a bcc lattice with the experimental lattice parameter of W. In order to simulate the vacuum outside the bcc surface and to treat charge transfers correctly, we included two overlayers of empty spheres above the W surface.
+We have considered Mn nanostructures, with different geometries, placed atop a W(110) surface.
+Since we use a real-space method, the W(110) substrate is modeled by a cluster containing approximately 8000 atoms positioned in a bcc lattice with the experimental lattice parameter of W. In order to simulate the vacuum outside the bcc surface and to treat charge transfers correctly, we included two overlayers of empty spheres above the W surface.
 The calculations of the Mn adsorbed nanochains have been performed by embedding the clusters as a perturbation on the previously self-consistently converged W(110) surface.
 In order to achieve an accurate description of the hybridization with the substrate, the Mn sites and the closest shells of neighboring atoms (or empty spheres) around the Mn nanostructures were recalculated self-consistently.
 The continued fraction in the recursion method was appended with the Beer-Pettifor terminator \cite{beerRecursionMethodEstimation1984} after 30 recursion levels.
+Structural relaxations have not been included in most of the systems considered here.
+For the Mn nanowire (NW) on W(110), displayed in Fig.~\ref{fig:systems}, we have performed electronic structure calculations considering an inward perpendicular relation towards the W(110) surface of 4\%, and found that the difference between the magnetic moments values with respect to the unrelaxed case is $\approx 8\%$, whereas the Mn orbital magnetic moments change by less than 0.005 $\mu_{B}$.
+The $J_{ij}$ and $\vec{D}_{ij}$ parameters between Mn atoms (values not shown), on the other hand, are affected by such relaxations, but no sign changes were observed.
+The angles between different moments of the NW change only by a few degrees, and the spin-spiral-like pattern is maintained, even when a relaxation of 4\% is considered.
+The effective magnetic interactions between Mn atoms are much larger than the Mn-W ones.